Table of Contents

 Step 5: Write Your Policy, Revise and Communicate It to Your Company

 Once you have determined the details and logistics of your accrual PTO plan, all you need to do is write out your policy, revise it and communicate it to your team.
 We recommend that you have a mentor, colleague or attorney review your policy and make suggestions before making it official at your company.
+When communicating your new PTO policy to your company, you’ll want to make sure that it is accessible to all your employees.
+This can be done by sending out an email, adding the policy to the employee handbook and even providing a physical copy to your employees.

-How To Calculate How Much PTO an Employees Has Accrued
+How to Calculate How Much PTO an Employees Has Accrued

 While many HR applications may calculate PTO accruals for you, here are some guidelines for calculating accrued PTO for your employees should you need to pay out unused PTO or simply help an employee understand their balance.
+For purposes of this article, an employee earns $20 per hour and accrues one hour of PTO for every 40 hours that they work.
+The employee has worked 2,000 hours.

-Step 1 – Divide
+Step 1: Divide

-Divide the number of hours that the employee has worked (2,000) by the number of hours it takes to earn an hour of PTO (40):
+Divide the number of hours that the employee has worked (2,000) by the number of hours it takes to earn an hour of PTO (40): 2,000 hours worked / 40 hours = 50 total hours of accrued PTO

-Step 2 – Subtract
+Step 2: Subtract

-If you want to know the employee’s current PTO balance, you can do so by subtracting the amount of used PTO (20 hours) from the total amount of accrued PTO (50 hours), which was calculated in Step 1:
+If you want to know the employee’s current PTO balance, you can do so by subtracting the amount of used PTO (20 hours) from the total amount of accrued PTO (50 hours), which was calculated in Step 1: 50 total hours of PTO - 20 used hours = 30 hours PTO balance

-Step 3 – Multiply
+Step 3: Multiply

 Now, since we have the amount of unused PTO hours (30), we can calculate how much money needs to be paid out for the employee’s PTO if they are leaving the company.
 We will need the employee’s hourly wage ($20/hr) to do this.
-We will multiply the number of unused hours by the hourly wage to get the total amount that is to be remitted to the employee:
+We will multiply the number of unused hours by the hourly wage to get the total amount that is to be remitted to the employee: 30 hours of unused PTO * $20/hour = $600 to be paid out

 Tips for Creating a Successful PTO Accrual Policy